CopernicaMarketingSoftware/AMQP-CPP/README.md

 This architecture makes the library extremely flexible: it does not rely on operating system specific IO calls, and it can be easily integrated into any event loop.
-It also does not do any blocking system calls, so it can be used in high performance applications without the need for threads.
+It is fully asynchronous and does not do any blocking (system) calls, so it can be used in high performance applications without the need for threads.

 ABOUT